MicrosoftDocs/visualstudio-docs/docs/ide/reference/out-devenv-exe.md

 ## Arguments

-*FileName*<br/>
+- *FileName*

   Required.
 The path and name of the file to receive output when you build an executable.

 ## Remarks